RafaelFuentealbaC/mutualinf/README.md

 ```

 If `vars =" all_vars "`, `prepare_data` uses all columns in the table.
-You may, nonetheless, use the `vars` option with tables that have a
+You may, nonetheless, use option `vars` with tables that have a large
-large number of columns that are not needed in the analysis.
-For
+number of columns that are not needed in the analysis.
+For example:
-example:

 ``` r
 DT_Seg_Chile_1 <- prepare_data(data = DF_Seg_Chile,